ccorcos/datalog-prototype/NOTES.md

 ["?id", "name", "?name"]
 ```

 We solve the first expression, `["?id", "role", "engineering"]`, by scanning the `AVE` index.
-That gives us a list of ids `Array<{id: string}>`.
+That gives us the result `[{id: "0eaebc3e"}, {id: "3daeb70b"}]`.

-Then for the each id, we substitute in the second expression `["?id", "name", "?name"]` and use the `EAV` index to look up the name which leaves us a result of `Array<{id: string, name: string}>`.
+Then for the each id, we substitute in the second expression `["?id", "name", "?name"]`. and use the `EAV` index to look up the name.

+- `{id: "0eaebc3e"}` -> `["0eaebc3e", "name", "?name"]` -> `{id: "0eaebc3e", name: "Chet Corcos"}`
+- `{id: "3daeb70b"}` -> `["3daeb70b", "name", "?name"]` -> `{id: "3daeb70b", name: "Simon Last"}`

+And thus the result of the query is `[{id: "0eaebc3e", name: "Chet Corcos"}, {id: "3daeb70b", name: "Simon Last"}]`.

 ### Performance

-The order that the expressions are evaluated here is important for performance, but also largely depends on the ontology of data being represented.
+The order of evaluting the expressions is important for performance, but largely depends on the ontology of data being represented.

-A really simple heuristic is to sort expressions by the least number of unknowns to evaluate first.
-This is almost always the best thing to do, but it entirely depends on the information stored in the database.
+A really simple heuristic is to evaluate the expression with the least number of unknowns first because it will likely have the fewest results and thus a smaller amount of fanout when recusing to the rest of the expressions.

+This is *almost* always the best thing to do, but it entirely depends on the ontology of information stored in the database.
 For example, maybe there are 1M entities with role: engineer, but only 10 entities in the database with a name.
+If we solve for role: engineer first, we'll have to run 10M queries whereas if we solve for name first, we'll have only 20 queries to run.
+Thus, solving for the fewest number of unknowns if a good heuristic that usually works, but it is not perfect and is merely a heuristic.

-There are some things we could do here to improve this heuristic but it's good enough for now.
+There are some things we could do to improve this heuristic.
+For example, the underlying storage mechanism could store the size of a query result which would inform the query-planner of what expression to evaluate first.
+However, this is good enough for now.

-We can guarantee that this query evaluates in polynomial time - `O(n^z)` where `z` is the number of expressions, and `n` is the size of the largest result set from any single expression.
+Overall, we can guarantee that this query evaluates in polynomial time - `O(n^z)` where `z` is the number of expressions, and `n` is the size of the largest result set from any single expression.
 Interestingly, the actual performance of any query drills down to the essential complexity of the underlying information ontology.

 ## Reactivity

-One elegance of Datalog queries is how easy it is to make them reactive.
+One amazing feature of Datalog queries is how easy it is to make them reactive.

 Given our query from before: